- Open Source CEO by Bill Kerr

 For builders, the lesson is clear: focus on solving a specific problem or fulfilling a particular need, and do it well.
 Sometimes, the simplest solutions are the most effective.

 The final example is my own.
-In ~2013, long before Athyna, I founded my first startup, AdventureFit Travel.
-The tagline was clear — improving the world through travel, exercise, mindfulness and conversation.
+In 2013, long before Athyna (hire with us), I founded my first startup, AdventureFit Travel.
+The tagline was clear: improving the world through travel, exercise, mindfulness, and conversation.
 The TL;DR was that we took people all around the world on adventure holidays for the fitness community.

-Think Intrepid Travel is it was run by a bunch of crazy yoga loving, CrossFit junkies, that loved a beer from time to time.
+Think Intrepid Travel, if it were run by a bunch of crazy yoga-loving, CrossFit junkies who enjoyed a beer from time to time.

 AdventureFit Mexico.

 The brand was great, the product was second to none, but we never really made any money.
-And by “never really made any money” I mean the business was kept alive on credit cards and via me Airbnb’ing my room out and sleeping on my own couch.
-Oh, and a very grey area sportbetting ring.
+And by “never really made any money,” I mean the business was kept alive on credit cards, with me Airbnb’ing my room and sleeping on my own couch.
+Oh, and a very grey-area sports betting ring.

-First, let me start by saying that I despise sportsbetting.
-It’s s scourge on our society.
-But a friend of mine, an English geezer named Adam that I met at the gym, knew a system to rob the bookmakers using their own promotions.
+First, let me start by saying that I despise sports betting, and don’t even get me started on prediction markets.
+They are a scourge on our society.
+But a friend of mine, an English geezer named Adam, whom I met at the gym, knew a system to rob the bookmakers blind using their own promotions.

-Think Robin Hood of the modern era if me and my buddy Adam were Robin Hood and ‘the rich’ we were robbing were the likes of Sportbet, DraftKings etc..
+Think Robin Hood of the modern era if my buddy Adam and I were Robin Hood and ‘the rich’ we were robbing were the likes of Sportbet, DraftKings, etc.

-Suffice to say, AdventureFit never made it.
-And it was never going to make it.
-But I can say that it was not without me pulling out every stop — including robbing online bookmakers — to try to keep it alive.
+Suffice to say, AdventureFit was never going to make it.
+But I can say that it was not without me pulling out every stop—including robbing online bookmakers—to try to keep it alive.

 Summary